-The trick with this is to mix in water until the sugar feels like damp sand.
-Not soaking wet sand but just damp.
-And then you need to pack the sugar in the molds pretty tightly.
+- Adapt according to your molds!
 My molds were sort of deep and they ended up yielding pretty big sugar cubes (perhaps too much for a cup of coffee or tea) so I ended up just filing them about half way and they were perfect!

-I dried them overnight but if you place them a foot or two away from the heat in your house, then they’ll dry even quicker.
+- If you place the silicon mold about a foot or two away from the heat source in your house, then they’ll dry even quicker.

 If you end up making these, let me know on Instagram!

 Homemade Sugar Cubes Recipe

 - 1 cup pure cane sugar or white granulated sugar